cncf/techdocs/assessments/0010-etcd/etcd-implementation.md

 ***API reference: concurrency***: Move to Reference section.

-**Operations guide**: In general, consider rewriting sections in this guide to be step-by-step tasks; in many cases it's not immediately clear what to do, even if CLI examples are given.
+**Operations guide**: Split into guides for two distinct user roles: Operators of standalone etcd installations, and Kubernetes admins using etcd as the Kubernetes backing store.
+The Kubernetes Admin guide can link to the Kubernetes technical documentation and the standalone Operations guide where necessary; this is usually preferable to duplicating information.
+The Kubernetes and etcd projects should communicate about how best to document etcd operation in Kubernetes; as far as I can tell this has not been done.
+In general, consider rewriting sections in this guide to be step-by-step tasks; in many cases it's not immediately clear what to do, even if CLI examples are given.

 ***Authentication Guides***